From AoI to QVAoI: Query-Based Semantics-Aware Scheduling for Energy-Harvesting IoT Systems

 \subsection{The Impact of Request Arrival Probability $q$}

-\subsubsection{VAoI-optimal vs. AoI-optimal policy in optimizing VAoI}
+\subsubsection{VAoI-Optimal vs. AoI-Optimal policy in optimizing VAoI}

-The average VAoI of the system as a function of $q$ is depicted in Fig. \ref{fig_VAoIVsQ}, with parameters $\beta=0.2$, $p_t=0.3$, $p_s=1$, $b_{\text{max}}=15$, and $\Delta_{\text{max}}=19$.
-In this figure, we observe that $q$ acts as a limitation in the system's performance.
-For low request arrival probabilities, less than $\beta$, all three policies perform poorly and similarly.
+The average VAoI of the system as a function of $q$ is depicted in Fig. \ref{fig_VAoIVsQ}, with parameters $\beta=0.2$, $p_t=0.3$, $p_s=1$, and $b_{\text{max}}=15$.
+In this figure, we observe that $q$ limits the system's performance.
+For low request arrival probabilities below $\beta$, all three policies perform similarly poorly.
 However, for high values of $q$, the semantics-aware policies perform better, with the VAoI-Optimal policy demonstrating superior performance compared to the AoI-Optimal policy.
 This result indicates that a pull-based scenario does not enhance the average VAoI as long as the updates are always valuable to the receiver, or the receiver is always ready to utilize them.
-In fact, The pull-based scenario is advantageous when there is a limitation on the utilization or value of updates on the receiver side, as will be discussed in the next section.
+In fact, the pull-based scenario is advantageous when there is a limitation on the utilization or value of updates on the receiver side, as discussed in the next section.

-\subsubsection{QVAoI-optimal vs. QAoI-optimal policy in optimizing QVAoI}
+\subsubsection{QVAoI-Optimal vs. QAoI-Optimal policy in optimizing QVAoI}